AutoTrader-MM/road-to-quant/README.md

 7. mental math from https://arithmetic.zetamac.com
 8. good youtube channel: https://www.youtube.com/playlist?list=PL_-KSXJS5pxN1O9apdUhuFXBkFa12JuLx
 9. look for ebooks here: https://libgen.rs
+10. you will collect and compare a lot of resources, books and website, like Crazy Robin.
+That's okay.
+Just use a correct system to keep everything organzied

 A few other things:
 1. getting and staying motivated is important